 As CEU community members, we can all do our part to contribute to building a more environmentally conscious University community.
 There are a number of ways to get involved and volunteer time to contribute to campus sustainability issues.
 Additionally, each work or study day is an opportunity to make smart choices which reduce the environmental impact of University activities.
-We encourage you to take advantage of the University Bike Share System, donate some of your time to the Sustainable CEU action team, and learn more about how to carry green living principles with you when staying in Budapest.
+We encourage you to donate some of your time to the Sustainable CEU action team, and learn more about how to carry green living principles with you when living and studying in Vienna and Budapest.

 Get Involved: Sustainable CEU is YOU